platanus/angular-doc-preview/README.md

 * a link showing the file name with an icon corresponding with the file extension.
 * a thumbnail if the document's url represents an image file.

+## Angular Doc Preview is no longer maintained

+- We will leave the Issues open as a discussion forum only.
+- We do not guarantee a response from us in the Issues.
+- We are no longer accepting pull requests.

 ## Installation

 ```bash